sebnitu/vrembem/packages/modal/README.md

 #### `data-modal-focus`

-By default, the modal dialog gains focus when a modal is opened.
+Modal dialogs are given focus on open by default as long as the `setTabindex` option is set to `true` or if the drawer dialog has `tabindex="-1"` set manually.
 If focus on a specific element inside a modal is preferred, give that element the `data-modal-focus` attribute.
 Focus is returned to the element that activated the modal once the modal is closed.

 ```html
 <!-- Focus is returned to the trigger when a modal is closed -->